furkan-cat/react-order-camping-equipment-app/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 Builded by React.
-Choose products below that you desire.
-After that right on the up corner card button you can order products that you choose before.
+Choose product below anything you want.
+After that on the top right-hand corner with card button you can order products that you choose before.

 [Project-Demo](https://react-order-camping-equipment-app.netlify.app)